Postage stamps and postal history of Nepal: Pre-stamp era

-During the reign of King Prithwi Narayan, 1742—1774, official mail was carried around the kingdom by horse.
+During the reign of King Prithivi Narayan, 1742–1774, official mail was carried around the kingdom by horse.
 Nepal's early regular postal service is hard to verify as no records have been located, though 1875 is mentioned by some authors, as a time when government runners began to connect Kathmandu with Gorkha, Pokhara and Palpa.
 However, Hellrigl & Hepper suggest 1879 because postmark evidence shows that native postmarks were in use, postal routes were extended, mail was accepted from the public and a nucleus of post offices were in operation from that year.

 First stamps

 The first Nepalese postage stamps were issued in April 1881 as a set of three which were valued at one anna, two annas, and four annas, inscribed as the Kingdom of Gorkha in Nepali script.
 These were initially perforated and printed on European-made paper.
 These stamps were printed with the press that Jang Bahadur Rana had brought from England.
 Within a few months they were released imperforate.
 In 1886 they were reprinted on hand-made Nepalese paper.
 Numerous printings of these first three values on the local paper were made for postal use until 1907, when new European-manufactured stamps picturing the god Pashupati were issued.

 The remainders of the first three values were brought out of storage and reissued for telegraph use in 1917.
 Several more telegraph-era printings followed.
 The last of these printings was in 1929.